Canon 20D vs 550D

 |12.||Canon 40D||Y||- / -||-||-||-||2.0||-||-||-|

 |15.||Canon 10D||Y||- / -||-||-||-||1.1||-||-||-|

 |16.||Canon Rebel||Y||- / -||-||-||-||1.1||-||-||-|

 Studio photographers will appreciate that the Canon 20D (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 20D and the 550D have been discontinued, but can regularly be found used on eBay.
+Both the 20D and the 550D have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the 550D was followed by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 550D Manual.
+Further information on the features and operation of the 20D and 550D can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 550D Manual.

 So how do things add up?
 Is the Canon 20D better than the Canon 550D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.56x vs 0.54x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.